Don Sundquist

-Donald Kenneth Sundquist (born March 15, 1936) is an American businessman and politician who served as the 47th Governor of Tennessee from 1995 to 2003.
+Donald Kenneth Sundquist (March 15, 1936 – August 27, 2023) was an American businessman and politician who served as the 47th governor of Tennessee from 1995 to 2003.
 Prior to his governorship, he represented Tennessee's 7th congressional district in the United States House of Representatives from 1983 to 1995.
-He is a member of the Republican Party.
+He was a member of the Republican Party.

 Early life

-Sundquist was born in Moline, Illinois, the son of Kenneth and Louise (Rohren) Sundquist.
+Sundquist was born on March 15, 1936 in Moline, Illinois, the son of Kenneth and Louise (Rohren) Sundquist.
 His father was of Swedish descent, while his mother was of German descent.

 After graduating from Moline High School in 1953, he attended Augustana College in Rock Island, Illinois, obtaining his B.A. in Business Administration in 1957.
 He was a member of the Rho Nu Delta fraternity at Augustana.
 He served in the United States Navy from 1957 to 1963, including two years on active duty.

 Sundquist joined Jostens in 1961, and initially worked at the company's plants in Princeton, Illinois, and Owatonna, Minnesota.
 In 1962, he was transferred to the company plant in Shelbyville, Tennessee, where he became plant manager.
 He left Jostens in 1972 and moved to Memphis, where he established an advertising and printing firm, Graphic Sales of America.

 While in Memphis, Sundquist became active in Republican Party politics.
-He served as an organizer of the Goldwater-for-President campaign in 1964.
+He served as an organizer of the Barry Goldwater 1964 presidential campaign.
 He served as Chair of the national Young Republicans from 1971 to 1973, and chair of the Shelby County Republican Party from 1975 to 1977.
-He was a delegate to the 1976 Republican National Convention and the 1980 Republican National Convention, and managed the presidential campaign of Howard Baker in the 1980 election.
+He was a delegate to the 1976 Republican National Convention and the 1980 Republican National Convention, and managed the presidential campaign of Howard Baker during the 1980 election cycle.

 U.S. House of Representatives

 In 1982, Sundquist sought the seat of Congressman Robin Beard, who was retiring to run against Jim Sasser for the U.S. Senate.
 Beard's district, the 6th, had been renumbered as the 7th following redistricting.
 In the general election, Sundquist edged Bob Clement, son of former Governor Frank G. Clement, by just over 1,000 votes out of over 145,000 votes cast.
 He would never face another contest nearly that close; he was unopposed for reelection in 1984 and was reelected three more times after that with almost no difficulty.

-While in Congress, Sundquist established a conservative voting record, and was popular with conservative-oriented groups such as the National Federation of Independent Businesses and the American Conservative Union.
+While in Congress, Sundquist established a conservative voting record, and was popular with conservative-oriented groups such as the National Federation of Independent Business and the American Conservative Union.
 He was a member of the House Ways and Means Committee, serving on the Subcommittee on Trade and the Subcommittee on Select Revenue Measures.
 He was also a member of the Republican Task Force on Trade, and the Republican Task Force on Ethics Reform.